Flooristics, LLC

 Share Button

-While it would be ideal for every room to be built exactly square, more often than not, there are a few degrees of difference.
-It’s definitely something that a client would be worried about because it can ruin the appeal and the aesthetics of the room.
+Ideally, builders would construct every room perfectly square.
+However, most rooms have a few degrees of variation.
+Clients often worry about this because it can ruin the appeal and aesthetics of the room.
 It can make the entire space seem off balance and unappealing.
 Flooring installers need to be very aware so they don’t make this mistake.

 Creating a plan to deal with rooms that are out of square is important for tile installers so they can make sure the tile job they do is just right and that the client will ultimately be pleased with the results.